Your Electricity Bill

 This 0.7¢/kWh charge is set by the Ontario Ministry of Finance to pay down the remaining debt of the former Ontario Hydro.
-The government announced its plans to remove the DRC cost from residential electricity bills after December 31, 2015.
+The Debt Retirement Charge was removed for certain residential consumption after Dec.
+31, 2015.
+Learn more at Ontario.ca/DRC.

 Your power utility measures your electricity use in kilowatt hours, abbreviated as kWh.
 One kilowatt hour is the same thing as using 1,000 watts of electricity for one hour.
 So if you run 10 100-watt light bulbs for one hour, you’ve used 1 kWh of electricity.